First-Timers Guide to IPO

 Concerts vary in length depending on the music being performed.
 Most concerts last between 90 minutes and two hours, including one intermission.

-Intermission generally runs twenty minutes.
-This may vary for certain kinds of performances.
+Intermission generally runs twenty minutes, yet this may vary for certain kinds of performances.
 A bell will ring shortly before the end of intermission so that you have enough time to return to your seat before the performance resumes.

 When should I arrive?